 Thickness and Residue

-First of all, the strength of vape juice is determined by the amount of nicotine it has.
-The amount of nicotine is commonly indicated in terms of weight per volume – mg/ml and the higher the number, the stronger the vape Juice.
+First of all, the strength of vape juice is determined by the amount of nicotine it contains.
+The amount of nicotine is commonly indicated in terms of weight per volume – mg/ml and the higher the number, the stronger the vape juice is.

 - Low: up to 8gm/ml